 Football Speed Is Football Conditioning

-• 3 min read
+- 3 min read

 Speed Isn’t Just a Trait—It’s a Trainable Skill

-Parents often tell me they want their athlete to "get in shape" or be more conditioned for football.
 What they usually mean is they want their kid to be able to perform at full speed, recover quickly, and hold up all game long.
-That kind of conditioning doesn’t come from running laps—it comes from training like the game is played: short bursts, quick recovery, and repeatable effort under pressure.
+That kind of conditioning doesn’t come from running laps or gassers at the end of practice, it comes from training like the game is played: short bursts, quick recovery, and repeatable effort under pressure.

 When I coach speed, I focus on three things: precision, posture, and power.

-I don’t believe in just running athletes to exhaustion.
-I believe in coaching them to move with purpose—striking the ground with intent, accelerating with control, and maintaining top-end mechanics that translate to real-game performance.
+I believe in coaching them to move with purpose and to strike the ground with intent, accelerating with control, and maintaining top-end mechanics that translate to real-game performance.

 Speed Is a Skill—And We Train It Like One